jczhonglol/cse15l-lab-report/lab-report-1-week-2.md

 - It will ask for your password after to which insert it to login and it should look like this:

 ![Image](sshloginmessage.png)
+*now our terminal is connected to a computer in the CSE basement at UCSD and any commands ran here will be ran on the CSE computer*

+**3. Trying Some Commands**